 As part of the online registration process, families were asked to complete a CEP Alternate Household Income form.
 Completing this form is important to maintain educational funding for our schools.
 In addition, this form determines eligibility to receive benefits for your child(ren), such as reduced program fees.

 SASD is experiencing last-minute menu changes due to nationwide food & supply chain issues.
 Menus posted on our website may not reflect these changes and are subject to change at any time.

-Please note we are not offering a "milk only" choice at any school for the 2022-2023 school year.
+Please note we are not offering a "milk only" choice.
 Students who wish to participate in school meals will be offered a complete meal only.

 Student Meal Prices